Gataquadrada/SpriteTube/README.md

 - Reorganize frames (drag and drop).
 - Click sprites in the timeline to quickly navigate and preview.
 - Toggle the timeline.
-- Save (replaces your current `frames.json` file, but makes a backup once a day inside the `assets/backups` folder).
+- Save (replaces your current `frames.json` file, but makes a backup once a day inside the `backups` folder).

 ## Mapping the character by hand

+_First, you are brave._

-1. You'll need the `X` and `Y` coordinates, plus the `width` and `height` of each frame, in order to map it correctly (use CSS background-position as reference);
+- You'll need the `X` and `Y` coordinates, plus the `width` and `height` of each frame, in order to map it correctly (use CSS background-position as reference, top left is `X-0` and `Y-0`);
-2. Then, proceed to fill the `frames` array inside the `assets/frames.json` file.
+- Then, proceed to fill the `frames` array inside the `assets/frames.json` file.

-## Replacing a spritesheet
+## Replacing a spritesheet by hand

 Just replace the `assets/character.png` file.

 ## Todo

-- ⬜ Support uploading new spritesheet to the editor.
+- 🟨 Code cleanup.
 - ⬜ Make replacing a frame in the editor less annoying.
 - ⬜ Support for small movement when microphone is detected.
 - ⬜ Support for loop through predefined frames when microphone is detected.
 - ⬜ Support for second set of frames for mouth movement when microphone is detected.
 - ⬜ Support for idle set of frames.
+- ✅ Support for uploading new spritesheet to the editor.
+- ✅ Character preview inside the editor.
 - ✅ Character editor.
 - ✅ "first", "last" and "random" actions.
 - ✅ "flip" and "unflip" actions.